-The Underrated Pumpkin Seed Oil Benefits You Should Know About, According to RDs
+Pumpkin Seed Oil Has These Amazing Hidden Benefits, According to RDs

 "[Pumpkin seed oil] is the oil that comes out of pressed pumpkin seeds.
 Think of it like almond oil or flaxseed oil, for example," says Ginger Hultin, MS, RDN, CSO, spokesperson for the Academy of Nutrition and Dietetics and owner of Champagne Nutrition in Seattle.

 Here's everything you need to know about pumpkin seed oil and what the research says about how it can impact your health.
 Plus, read up on the The 100 Healthiest Foods on the Planet.

 It's a great source of vitamin E and healthy fats.

 Those healthy fats are a great addition to your diet, especially if you aren't getting them from other sources.
 "Pumpkin seed oil is full of healthy, unsaturated fat, which we know helps to promote heart health," says Maggie Michalczyk, RDN, a Chicago-based registered dietitian nutritionist and owner of the Once Upon a Pumpkin blog.

 In terms of specific health benefits, pumpkin seed oil has been linked to hair growth, according to a small study published in the journal Evidence-Based Complementary and Alternative Medicine.

 It's been used in experimental treatments for prostate issues in men.